 You need to have a comfortable and lightweight handle with sufficient grip, even when it's wet, that will transmit the delicate vibrations of a big Walleye picking up your Leech, and cork fits the bill perfectly.
 A nice, new, fresh, clear, high quality cork grip is a beautiful thing!
 However, the quality of cork varies greatly along with the price.
 Most rod manufacturers base the grade of cork used in their rods on the overall cost of the rod; you will get the best cork with the most expensive rods.

 EVA is another popular choice.
 You may see it on low end rods but make no mistake; there are different grades of EVA as well.
 Many anglers pursuing big fish such as Musky, Northern Pike, King Salmon and Sturgeon prefer EVA.
 It’s light weight, comfortable, and delightful to have in your hand all day.
-I purchase my EVA in blocks.
+I purchase most of my EVA in blocks.
 I turn it to my specifications.
 It comes in many colors which really help with making a truly custom rod.

 When you take all these factors into consideration it's easy to see why the best rods cost so much money.
 This is especially true of modern rods, since anglers demand fast, crisp actions, the lightest weight possible, and the ability to take a beating on the deck of your boat, in the rod locker, or in the back of your pickup.
 I can promise you that a custom rod built by a crafter who has the correct tools and knowledge about your specific application can produce a rod that will exceed anything off a shelf.